abrar2030/ChainFinity/scripts/README.md

 3. **Backup your data** before running deployment scripts
 4. **Customize configuration** files to match your specific needs
 5. **Monitor logs** for any errors or warnings

-## Support

-For questions or issues with these scripts, please open an issue in the ChainFinity repository.